dackerson/givide/README.md

 givide
 ======

-A utility for helping people divide their charity dollars among their favourite charities
+A utility for calculating how you want to divide your charity dollars.